Tuesday, July 7th – Sunday, July 26th, 2015

 Some scholarships are available.
 Email email@example.com to inquire.

 Tarah Flanagan is a NY based actor and acting teacher.
 She has performed in more than 50 productions across the country, and has been a company member of the Great River Shakespeare Festival since 2007.
 She has been involved with SYA since it’s inception; ﬁrst as a Guest Instructor, then as Movement Teacher and Assistant Director under Andrew Carlson’s leadership.
-For the past two seasons Tarah has served as Lead Instructor and Director (As You Like It, Romeo & Juliet).
+For the past three seasons Tarah has served as Lead Instructor and Director (As You Like It, Romeo & Juliet, The Tempest).
 As a GRSF company member, she has worked as an Artist in Residence for the Shakespeare in the Schools program, and has lectured for the Road Scholars and for the Shakespeare Symposium.
 She has taught Acting and Movement at the Conservatory of Theatre Arts at Webster University, Georgia State University Summer Shakespeare Intensive, and directed Apprentice Solo Mio projects at Actor’s Theatre of Louisville.
 Tarah received her training from PCPA Theatrefest, Webster University (BFA) and The Alabama Shakespeare Festival (MFA).